2023 Most Popular Social Sciences Master's Degree Schools in Georgia

 About 44% of the students majoring in social sciences at the school are women while 56% are male.

 University of West Georgia ranked #7 on this year’s Most Popular Social Sciences Master’s Degree Schools in Georgia list.
-Located in the fringe town of Carrollton, University of West Georgia is a public college with a fairly large student population.
+Located in the town of Carrollton, University of West Georgia is a public school with a large student population.

 Of the 13 students majoring in social sciences at University of West Georgia, 8% are male and 92% are female.

-Mercer University ranked #8 on this year’s Most Popular Social Sciences Master’s Degree Schools in Georgia list.
-Located in the midsize city of Macon, Mercer is a private not-for-profit school with a medium-sized student population.
+Mercer University came in at #8 in this year’s edition of the Most Popular Social Sciences Master’s Degree Schools in Georgia ranking.
+Located in the medium-sized city of Macon, Mercer is a private not-for-profit school with a moderately-sized student population.

 Women make up 20% of the social sciences majors at the school.